peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

        CBOREncodeOptions options)`<br>
  Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.
+* `static int WriteValue​(OutputStream outputStream,
+          int majorType,
+          int value)`<br>
+ Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit signed integer.
+* `static int WriteValue​(OutputStream outputStream,
+          int majorType,
+          long value)`<br>
+ Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 64-bit signed integer.
+* `static int WriteValue​(OutputStream outputStream,
+          int majorType,
+          com.upokecenter.numbers.EInteger bigintValue)`<br>
+ Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as an arbitrary-precision integer.

 ## Field Details